 KENTUCKY JUVENILE CRIMES

-Most Kentucky Juvenile prosecutions begin with a preliminary inquiry performed by a Court Designated Worker who assesses the case and informs the child and his or her parent or guardian whether the juvenile is eligible for any diversion programs.
-At the request of the county attorney or the child, however, the juvenile case may be referred directly to juvenile court.
+Most Kentucky Juvenile prosecutions begin with a preliminary inquiry performed by a Court Designated Worker who assesses the case and informs the child and his parent or guardian whether the child is eligible for any diversion programs or whether the case will be referred directly to juvenile court.

 After the court determines whether the child should be detained, confidential juvenile court proceedings begin with an arraignment during which the child, who is accompanied by a parent or guardian, should be advised of his or her rights.
 At the arraignment, the child will be given an opportunity to admit or deny the offense.